greshny-attic/diffbot/README.md

   you don't specify it manually (see below).
 * `instrumentor`: An object that matches the [ActiveSupport::Notifications][1] API, which will be used to trace network events.
 None is used by default.
+* `article_defaults`: Pass a block to this method to configure the global request settings used for Diffbot::Article requests.
+See below the options supported.

 [1]: http://api.rubyonrails.org/classes/ActiveSupport/Notifications.html